erochest/tardi/cline_docs/active_context.md

 - Flexibility in adjusting the development plan as we progress
 - Following Forth-style word handling with whitespace-delimited words that can start with any character
 - Using helper functions to maintain consistent operation table management
+- Monitoring performance impact of shared values (Rc<RefCell<Value>>)
+- Postponing W register implementation until a specific use case arises
+- Keeping initial string and list operations minimal, with plans for future enhancements
+- Implementing features in the order presented in the function roadmap
+- Maintaining existing testing strategy (input/output tests + unit tests)
+- Planning for future enhancements such as traits/protocols and advanced iterators